 The Foundation has contributed to organizations that are concerned with improving the lives of the disadvantaged, such as shelters for women and the homeless.
-The Foundation also distributes Living Wills, which allow those who are terminally ill to limit the use of life-sustaining procedures when they are mentally and physically incapable of expressing their wishes.
+The foundation also distributes Living Wills, which allows those who are terminally ill to limit the use of life-sustaining procedures when they are mentally and physically incapable of expressing their wishes.

-TABLE OF CONTENTS
+Table of Contents

-MUSQUEAM DECLARATION 2
+Musqueam Declaration 2

 SCHOOL ADMINISTRATION - FACULTY AND STAFF 5

+Main Administrative Office

+Program Chairs 6

-GENERAL INFORMATION Web Links 6 6
+GENERAL INFORMATION 6

+Web links 6

 Email and Campus Wide Login (CWL) 7

-Social Work Students Listserv 7
+Social Work students listsery

-Returning Assignments 7
+Returning Assignments

-Graduation Photos 7
+Graduation Photos

-Your Student File 8
+Your student file

-SCHOOL OF SOCIAL WORK POLICIES AND PROCEDURES 8
+SCHOOL OF SOCIAL WORK POLICIES & PROCEDURES

-Course Outlines 8
+Course Outlines

-Attendance Policy Course and Teaching Evaluations 8 9
+Course and Teaching Evaluations

-Agency and Field Evaluations 9
+Agency and Field Evaluations

-Review of Standing: Social Work 9
+Review of Standing: Social Work

--

-STUDENT SUPPORT - FINANCIAL 9

-Awards and Financial Aid 9

-Paid Student Appointments 9

-STUDENT ASSOCIATION AND COUNCIL 10

-SOWK BUILDING SPACE - RESOURCES 10

-SOWK BUILDING SPACE - HEALTH & SAFETY 12
+UBC ACADEMIC POLICIES AND PROCEDURES (selected)

+Academic Assessment

+Thesis Submission

+Appeals Process-Grades

+Review of Standing: Extensions 11

+Respectful Environment statement 12

 LIBRARY SERVICES 13

 Koerner Library 13

 UBC Card 13

-UBC ACADEMIC POLICIES AND PROCEDURES (selected) 13

-Academic Assessment 13

-Thesis Submission 13

-Appeals Process - Grades 14

-Review of Standing: Extensions Respectful Environment Statement 16 16

-Religious and Cultural Observance 17

--
+STUDENT SUPPORT - FINANCIAL 13

+Awards & Financial Aid 13

+Paid Student Appointments: 13

+Teaching Assistants, Research Assistants, Workstudy

+STUDENT ASSOCIATION AND COUNCIL

+Student Association

+Student Council

-APPENDIX 1: Accommodation Policy 18
+APPENDIX 1 Accommodation Policy

+APPENDIX 2 15

+Equity or Discrimination Concerns 17

+APPENDIX 3

-APPENDIX 2: Equity or Discrimination Concerns APPENDIX 3: Professional Conduct for Social Work 20
+Professional Conduct for Social Work Students 19

-Students 22
+APPENDIX 4

-APPENDIX 4: Social Media Policy 24
+Social Media Policy 21

+APPENDIX 5

-APPENDIX 5: Student/School Letter of Understanding 25
+Student/School Letter of Understanding 22

-Welcome to the UBC School of Social Work!
+Welcome to the School of Social Work!
 This handbook will give you some information about the School administrative structure, some of the School resources and support available to you and important School and UBC academic policies and procedures.
 We encourage your participation in School activities, either through the Student Associations and their Council or by representing the student body on School and/or University Committees.